inject1337dotdll/csfv/README.md

     -v DIRECTORY: Path to the directory containing the .csfv file or the path to the .csfv file itself.

 Error Handling
 Comprehensive SFV handles errors related to file operations and hash computations.
-Error messages are displayed in the console, and interruptions (e.g., Ctrl+C) are managed gracefully.
-Results and errors are also logged to the verification results file.
+Error messages are displayed in the console.
-License

 Comprehensive SFV is provided as-is without any warranty.
 Use it at your own risk.